-Repeated use of fixed-term exclusion for children with an EHCP (and potentially those on SEN Support (especially those undergoing statutory assessment and likely to get an EHCP)) could be considered ineffective or failing to sufficiently meet a child's needs.
+Repeated use of fixed-term exclusion for children with an EHCP (and potentially those on SEN Support (especially those undergoing statutory assessment and likely to get an EHCP) could be considered ineffective or failing to sufficiently meet a child's needs.
 Where this is occurring, the school ensures the SENCO is involved as part of a behaviour intervention and planning process to elicit different approaches to improving the child's behaviour.
-This may involve advice from colleagues / specialists such as an educational psychologist, speech and language therapist, literacy specialist etc.
+This may involve advice from colleagues / specialists such as an educational psychologist, speech and language therapist, literacy specialist etc. However, a child with an EHCP may still be excluded.